sourcegraph/about/handbook/engineering/environments.md

 ### Other Projects

-Misc Projects with per-project permissions.
+Misc Projects with permissions set at the project level.

 - **sourcegraph-calend**: Owned by @sqs
 - **sourcegraph-orgtool**: Owned by @sqs